tissue3/cornell_note/JpegNN/progress.md

   - Differential evolution is said to be better than GA, but how to get the paper?
   - Particle Swarm Optimization, Fireflys

+### Dec 1st

+- Why do we need to focus on deep learning accuracy rather than PSNR?
+- Sorted random
+- Bayesian
+- Do "good" qtables generalise to other testing set?
+How about retraining?